Skip to content

 Hardening Placerville's historic and rural homes

 For Placerville homes we specify Class A non-combustible fiber cement and harden the ignition-prone points — eaves, vents, and ground-to-wall transitions — while choosing profiles and trim that respect the town's historic character.
-On rural-acreage parcels we treat the whole site, recognizing that combustible cladding is a meaningful liability in this terrain.
-We document materials and assemblies to support defensible-space and insurability conversations.
+The terrain here slopes and channels wind through the drainages, so ember exposure concentrates at edges and undersides; we detail those accordingly rather than treating the wall field alone.
+On rural-acreage parcels we look at the whole site, recognizing combustible cladding is a meaningful liability in this terrain, and document materials to support defensible-space and insurability conversations.

 Recommended materials for Placerville

-Non-combustible fiber cement is the recommendation for Placerville, in period-appropriate profiles for the historic core and in straightforward durable profiles for rural homes.
-We generally advise against combustible cladding given the Gold Country fire exposure; fiber cement's durability also serves the area's heat and freeze cycles, so the safer material is the sound one on every count.
+Non-combustible fiber cement is the recommendation for Placerville, in period-appropriate profiles for the historic core and downtown-area streets, and in straightforward durable profiles for rural and mid-century homes.
+We generally advise against combustible cladding given the Gold Country fire exposure, and there is no durability penalty for choosing the safer material: fiber cement also handles the area's intense summer heat, strong UV, and winter freeze-and-wet cycles.
+On every count — fire, heat, and water — it is the sound choice, which keeps the material decision simple.

 What an exterior project costs in Placerville

-Placerville projects carry the standard drivers plus fire-detailing scope, period-sensitive trim work on historic homes, and frequently rural site access.
-Older homes commonly reveal substrate and dry-rot issues at demolition.
-We assess on site and provide a written, itemized estimate; in Placerville the hardening scope is core to the value rather than an optional line.
+Placerville projects carry the standard drivers plus fire-detailing scope, period-sensitive trim work on historic homes, and frequently rural or sloped site access that complicates staging and delivery.
+Older homes commonly reveal substrate, sheathing, and dry-rot issues once the old siding comes off, particularly where wood has sat close to grade for decades.
+We assess all of this on site and provide a written, itemized estimate; in Placerville the hardening scope is core to the value rather than an optional line, and your written estimate governs the work.

 Our process in Placerville